maikmerten/spu32/README.md

 A demo-SoC is also included, featuring some peripherals.

-The project ist writting in Verilog and is designed to be synthesizable using the open-source [Yosys open synthesis suite](http://www.clifford.at/yosys/).
+The project ist writting in Verilog and is designed to be synthesizable using the open-source [Yosys open synthesis suite](https://github.com/YosysHQ/yosys).

-An overview of the SoC:
+An example SoC:
 ```mermaid

 graph TD;